Secure Payments

 This is how it looks in practise

-Step 2 – The next part of row 1 instructs us to work 13 Dc(Sc), so we work 1 stitch in each of the remaining chains.
+Step 2 – The next part of row 1 instructs us to crochet 13 Dc(Sc), so we work 1 stitch in each of the remaining chains.
 This gives us a stitch total of 14.

 The chart is read from the right.